IBM/MAX-Object-Detector/training/README.md

 Once the training run is complete, two files should be located in the `$MODEL_REPO_HOME_DIR/custom_assets` directory: `frozen_inference_graph.pb` and `label_map.pbtxt`.

-The model-serving microservice out of the box serves the pre-trained model which was trained on COCO dataset.
+The model-serving microservice out of the box serves the pre-trained model, which was trained on COCO dataset.
 To serve the model trained model on your dataset you have to rebuild the Docker image:

 1. Rebuild the Docker image.
 In `$MODEL_REPO_HOME_DIR` run